 Plan (well) ahead

 Double down on planning.
 Know where you’re going and be prepared — right from the beginning of the day/week/month.
 This is largely the fleet manager’s job.
-And we recommend the use of a fleet management solution like our very own Veturilo, to help.
+And we recommend the use of a vehicle management solution like our very own Veturilo, to help.
 But fleet drivers should also always pay close attention and make sure they are clear on where they need to be, how they plan to get there and by what times.
 For example, there might be cases of fleet companies/scenarios for which this is not always 100% possible.
 Maybe your drivers have to or decide to make several different “routes” during their shift.
 That is, without returning to your company’s premises/parking area.
 But try to avoid this as much as possible.
 Or try to plan better for it with the use of fleet tracking and monitoring.

 Be alert and vigilant